A nested sequence of inequivalent Rindler vacua : Universal Relic Thermality of Planckian origin: Abstract

 \section{Abstract}

 The Bogoliubov transformation connecting the standard inertial frame mode functions to the standard mode functions defined in the Rindler frame $R_0$, leads to the result that the inertial vacuum appears as a thermal state with temperature $T_0=a_0/2\pi$ where $a_0$ is the acceleration parameter of $R_0$.
 We construct an infinite family of nested Rindler-like coordinate systems $R_1, R_2, ...$ within the right Rindler wedge, with time coordinates $\tau_1, \tau_2, ...,$ and acceleration parameters $a_1, a_2, ...$ by shifting the origin along the inertial $x$-axis by amounts $\ell_1, \ell_2,\cdots$.
 We show that, apart from the inertial vacuum, the \textit{Rindler vacuum} of the frame $R_n$ also appears to be a thermal state in the frame $R_{n+1}$ with the temperature $a_{n+1}/2\pi$. \textit{In fact, the Rindler frame $R_{n+1}$ attributes to all the Rindler vacuum states of $R_1, R_2, ...
-R_n$, as well as to the inertial vacuum state, the same temperature $a_{n+1}/2\pi$.} The frame with the shift $\ell$ and the corresponding acceleration parameter $a(\ell)$ can be thought of as a Rindler frame which is instantaneously comoving with the Einstein's elevator moving with a variable acceleration.
+R_n$, as well as to the inertial vacuum state, the same temperature $a_{n+1}/2\pi$.} We further show that our result is discontinuous in an essential way in the coordinate shift parameters.
+For a Rindler frame $R_i$, this thermality {\it turns on} with smallest non-zero $\ell_i$ allowed in the semiclassical framework and remains insensitive to $(\ell_i,a_{i-1})$ thereafter, indicating its universal Planckian origin.
+Similar structures can be introduced in the right wedge of any spacetime with bifurcate Killing horizon, like, for e.g., Schwarzschild spacetime.
+Apart from providing unsuppressed observables capturing Planck scale effects, these results have important implications for quantum gravity when flat spacetime is treated as the ground state of quantum gravity.
+Furthermore, a frame with the shift $\ell$ and the corresponding acceleration parameter $a(\ell)$ can be thought of as a Rindler frame which is instantaneously comoving with the Einstein's elevator moving with a variable acceleration.
 Our result suggests that the quantum temperature associated with such an Einstein's elevator is the same as that defined in the comoving Rindler frame.
-The shift parameters $\ell_j$ are crucial for the inequivalent character of these vacua and encode the fact that Rindler vacua are not invariant under spatial translation.
-We further show that our result is discontinuous in an essential way in the coordinate shift parameters.
-Similar structures can be introduced in the right wedge of any spacetime with bifurcate Killing horizon, like, for e.g., Schwarzschild spacetime.
-This has important implications for quantum gravity when flat spacetime is treated as the ground state of quantum gravity.
+The implications of these results are wide ranging, from having a definitive signature of Planck shifts in the horizon to the existence of a new set of observers in black hole exterior having thermodynamic description of the horizon they perceive.